 Soon after, Van Houten invented a press which produced cocoa, removing about half the cocoa butter from chocolate liquor.
 This drastically reduced the amount of time required to make a cup of hot chocolate, or more accurately hot cocoa.

 The invention of the world’s first eating chocolate in England came swiftly on the heels of dutched cocoa’s invention.
 Cocoa butter and sugar were added to cocoa to form chocolate bars.
-Milk chocolate was born with the addition of powdered milk.
+Milk chocolate was born with the addition of powdered milks.
 Producers began molding the chocolate into shapes.